Waikaremoana was formed 2,200 years ago by a huge landslide, which blocked a narrow gorge along the Waikaretaheke River.

 Water backed up behind this landslide to form a lake up to 248 metres deep.
+The slowly rising water submerged forest that can still be seen in some parts of the lake below.
 The lake edge has since been modified by a hydro electric development which lowered the level by 5 metres in 1946.

 The area is formed from young mudstone, siltstone and sandstone, mostly about 10-15 million years old.
 These sediments were originally part of the sea floor, but about two million years ago uplift brought them above sea level.